Procedures for Requesting Accommodation under the ADA at PCC

 External Groups Using College Facilities

-External groups holding events on College facilities are responsible for providing accommodation upon request.
+External groups holding events on College facilities are responsible for ensuring events are accessible and for providing accommodation upon request.
 Campus facilities managers or their designees will make available a copy of the ADA accommodation procedures and responsibilities to external groups scheduling use of College facilities.
 If questions or concerns arise regarding an ADA accommodation issue, contact the ADA Coordinator, María Méndez, 971-722-5851 or firstname.lastname@example.org.

 Resolving Other Concerns Regarding Accessibility, Accommodations, Discrimination or Harassment